 When I look back to the early times of learning photography and working for the newspaper, I am always amazed by the opportunities that were presented to me.
 Some of those opportunities were the result of the amazing people I was meeting, some from events that challenged me while shaped my thinking.
 I am very thankful for these early influences to this day.

-The Covington Ohio Pumpkin Festival Queen
+The Pumpkin Festival Queen

 After packed up my gear I walked to my car and began my drive home.
 The quiet backroads gave me time to mull over what had happened and why I got lost in that moment.